Skip to main content

 Prerequisites

-Before you can get started with Meadow.Windows, make sure your development machine is set up for Meadow development.
+Before starting with Meadow.Windows, ensure your development machine is set up for Meadow development.

 Using GPIO and SPI